 Note that edits done in Lightroom and uploaded to the Cloud can be accessed from other devices that share the account, because all the files and edits are stored in one place.
 Edits can also be saved as presets for a more efficient workflow.

-Adobe Camera Raw vs Lightroom: Which program is best in 2022?
+Adobe Camera Raw vs Lightroom: Which program is best?

 As you’ve probably gathered, there’s not a clear answer to the Adobe Camera Raw vs Lightroom question.
 The program that’s best depends on your workflow and personal preferences.